liesjacobs/WFE_practicals/practical2/QGIS.md

 * we'll use the function *zonal statistics* in the QGIS toolbox to calculate this
 * because both are averages over a spatial unit, the size of the spatial unit is not explicitally corrected for here
+* In principle, it is good practice to have all your files in the same projection system (see also, courses of Digital Earth).
+In our case, the shapefile is in geographic coordinates (WGS84) while the raster file on species richness is in World Eckert IV.
+The Zonal Statistics tool we use in this class apparently is capable of dealing with this difference.
+However, if ever a tool does not work (properly) remember that this could be one of the reasons.
+If you would like to reproject a vector layer, [here's a video on how to do so:](https://user-images.githubusercontent.com/89069805/136777324-94c57539-329e-4a20-8d4e-bc9a0c0af8e3.mp4).